 In the latter, he recalled the following events between 4:00 and 5:00 pm in Brest on 7 November 1918:

 “It so happened that I was present, a listener and close observer, when the historic episode occurred.”

-Cook remained in Sellard’s room and witnessed instructions being given for the peace news to be announced to people listening to the US Navy band playing in the square, and for a huge flag to be hung across the Headquarters building.
+From the open window, Cook watched Howard run across the square to the Post Office, where the Atlantic-cable transmitter was located, and saw crowds gathering to read the Admiral’s news now displayed outside the La Dépêche building.
+Inside the office, he witnessed instructions being given for the peace news to be announced to people listening to a US navy band in the square and for a huge flag to be hung across the Headquarters building.
 As “pandemonium” started spreading outside, he left Navy Headquarters and made his way back to give General Harries the news.
-Army Headquarters believed the peace message, but because they had heard nothing yet from AEF authorities about it, the Army base “attended to business and continued quietly at work”.
+Army Headquarters believed the news, but because they had heard nothing yet from US Army authorities about it, the base “attended to business and continued quietly at work”.

 [The Evening Star, Wednesday, November 11, 1925, p4, under ‘Real “False Armistice” Story Is Now Told By Eyewitness’.]

 As in his 15 November 1918 statement written for Howard, Cook recollected here that Howard asked Admiral Wilson for permission to use the news from Paris, left alone with a copy of it and went towards the cable office.

 In the article, though not in his 1918 letter, Cook claimed the Admiral informed him and Howard that the armistice news had arrived in a telegram from Commander Jackson, the naval attaché at the US Paris Embassy.

 Like Hornblow, Cook omitted the detail about Sedan from his version of the armistice message sent to Admiral Wilson.

 Howard read the article and wrote to Cook about it several days later, criticizing his account of events as being “at variance”, in several respects, with his own “remembrance” of them.